Iannjuguna1/Notepad/README.md

 # Notepad
- Basic notepad with general functionality
+ Basic notepad with general functionality to create, modify, save and open text files